12 Legal Requirements for Starting a Small Business

-To ensure you’ve covered all your legal responsibilities as a new business, it’s a good idea to consult professionals for advice.
-Consider sitting down separately with both a lawyer and an accountant to make sure that your company is covered from a legal and a financial standpoint before opening for business.
+To ensure you’ve covered all your legal responsibilities as a business, it’s a good idea to consult professionals for advice.
+Consider sitting down separately with a lawyer and an accountant to ensure your company is covered legally and financially before opening for business.

 Can I Start a Business Without Registering It?